A comparison between initialization strategies for the infinite hidden Markov model: Introduction

 To test these methods, we perform two extensive simulation studies: one considering Gaussian data and one with Student-$t$ data with fat tails, to assess performance under both standard and heavy-tailed conditions, the latter being a setting that better reflects real-world scenarios.
 This is done to investigate the performance of each initialization strategy under a misspecified model formulation, and consequently to assess the robustness of both the beam sampler and the initialization strategies.
 We evaluate the performance of the strategies by testing (i) their ability to recover the true latent structure, measured by the adjusted Rand index (ARI; \citealp{hubert:1985}) at convergence, and (ii) their convergence speed, measured by changes in ARI across iterations.
 As a further measure, we evaluate the ability of the beam sampler and the initialization strategies to converge through the \citet{Geweke1992} diagnostic and the autocorrelation time (ACT).

-Once we assess the performance of the initialization methods in simulation, we apply the iHMM to two real datasets: (1) the monthly industrial production volume index for nine European countries from March 2002 to August 2025, and (2) the \textit{Old Faithful} geyser dataset, a well-known benchmark in time series clustering analysis.
+Once we assess the performance of the initialization methods in simulation, we apply the iHMM to two real datasets: (1) the monthly industrial production volume index for nine European countries from March 2002 to August 2025, and {(2) daily financial market data comprising European equity and bond indices, gold, Bitcoin, the EUR--USD exchange rate, and Brent crude oil prices for the period from January 2019 to March 2026.}

-Results indicate that $k$-means and pam generally outperform Gaussian mixtures initializations, particularly when the data-generating process violates the Gaussianity assumption or when different clusters exhibit substantial overlap.
+Results indicate that $k$-means and pam generally outperform Gaussian mixture initializations, particularly when the data-generating process violates the Gaussianity assumption or when different clusters exhibit substantial overlap.
 In contrast, the uniform initialization performs poorly in nearly all scenarios, suggesting that it should be avoided in practice.
 The choice of initialization also affects model performance on real data.
-For the Old Faithful geyser dataset, results are largely consistent across initialization schemes, whereas for the industrial production volume dataset, which is an inherently more complex scenario, initialization has a substantial impact on the final model estimates, with $k$-means and pam yielding consistent and more robust classification.
+For both real data applications, initialization has a substantial impact on the final model estimates, with $k$-means and pam yielding consistent and more robust classification.

 The paper is organized as follows.
 Section \ref{sec:iHMM} presents the formulation of the multivariate Gaussian iHMM and the beam sampler.
 Section \ref{sec:init} discusses the initialization strategies considered, while Section \ref{sec:simstud} shows two extensive simulation studies assessing their accuracy and convergence under different scenarios.
-Section~\ref{sec:empstud} presents two empirical studies where we model real-world time series with an iHMM.
+Section~\ref{sec:empstud} presents two empirical studies where we model real-world time-series with an iHMM.
 Section \ref{sec:conclusions} concludes.